guettli/programming-guidelines/README.md

 Do not use random data for tests.
 It just makes no sense: the test environment should be reproducible, not flaky.

-Some people use libraries which create random user names and addresses (street, city, postal code, .....)
+Some people use libraries which create random user names and addresses (street, city, postal code, .....) like [Faker](https://pypi.org/project/Faker/).

 I don't see why a special library for creating test data is needed.
+Random data leads to flaky tests.

 If you use an ORM in your production code, then use the ORM to create your test data.

 I like [pytest fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html).